 After transmission phase

 In this phase, each neighboring node will receive details about collaborative malicious nodes through a broadcast message and the evaluating node has to check if the malicious node is in its own neighbor set.
-For the simplicity of the process, we consider some notations to represent a different set of nodes as below.
+For the simplicity of the process, some notations to represent a different set of nodes were considered as below.

 Collaborative malicious node CM1